DETAILED ACTION

 wherein the fluorescent resin (“sealing resin 7”, which contains phosphor material, para.
 0083 FIG. 7) has a concave top surface (the top surface of “sealing resin 7” in contact with the lower surface of “lens portion 53” is concave since a lower surface of “lens portion 53” is convex, para.
 0071),

-the plate (“lens portion 53”) covering the concave top surface of the fluorescent resin to have a maximum thickness located at a center of the plate, wherein a thickness of the plate decreases from the center of the plate towards an edge of the wall (since a lower surface of “lens portion 53” is convex, the thickness of “lens portion 53” is greatest at the center and decreases as it approaches “case 4” as seen in FIG. 7, para.
+a white plate (“lens portion 53”, which the examiner considers a white plate since it is configured to transmit white light, para.
+0080), the white plate having a maximum thickness located at a center of the plate, wherein a thickness of the plate decreases from the center of the plate towards an edge of the wall (since a lower surface of “lens portion 53” is convex, the thickness of “lens portion 53” is greatest at the center and decreases as it approaches “case 4” as seen in FIG. 7, para.
 0074).

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the light emitting device in Reiherzer with the plate as taught in Iwaki.
 The convex shape of the plate focuses the light of the light-emitting diode chip and offers a reduced package size.